The Ultimate Guide to MEV & Crypto Trading Bots (2026)

 How It Works

-- Detect profitable target transaction in mempool
+- Detect a large pending swap transaction in the mempool

-- Target transaction executes at higher price
+- The target transaction executes at a worse price due to your front-run

 Ethical Considerations